theSafdarAwan/find-extender.nvim/README.md

 Reason why i don't use these mentioned Plugins.

-> Reason why i don't use the mentioned plugins is because rather then extending
+> Reason why i don't use the mentioned plugins is because rather than extending
 > the vim(nvim)'s default find command these plugins try to do something
 > completely different.
 Also these plugin change the colors which i don't like at
 > all i just wanted a simple plugin that i could use to navigate more efficiently.